lrknox/dashboard/_explore/README.md

 For most files, data is overwritten each time the scripts are run.
 Other scripts may collect cumulative data with a daily timestamp.
 If one of these scripts is run multiple times in a single day, the entry for that day will be overwritten.

-Running [`MASTER.sh`][mastersh] will run all of the necessary scripts in the appropriate order to fetch the latest data.
-It will also update [`LAST_MASTER_UPDATE.txt`][lastmasterup] to record when this complete data update was last run.
+Running [`UPDATE.sh`][updatesh] will run all of the necessary scripts in the appropriate order to fetch the latest data.
+It will also update [`LAST_UPDATE.txt`][lastup] to record when this complete data update was last run.

 The scripts are only for gathering new data.
 You do not need them to run in order to view the webpage visualizations.